RC time constant: Calculator

+The tangent of the voltage $V(t)$ hits the zero axis at a time $t + \tau$.

 Delay

 The signal delay of a wire or other circuit, measured as group delay or phase delay or the effective propagation delay of a digital transition, may be dominated by resistive-capacitive effects, depending on the distance and other parameters, or may alternatively be dominated by inductive, wave, and speed of light effects in other realms.

-Resistive-capacitive delay, or RC delay, hinders the further increasing of speed in microelectronic integrated circuits.
-When the feature size becomes smaller and smaller to increase the clock speed, the RC delay plays an increasingly important role.
-This delay can be reduced by replacing the aluminum conducting wire by copper, thus reducing the resistance; it can also be reduced by changing the interlayer dielectric (typically silicon dioxide) to low-dielectric-constant materials, thus reducing the capacitance.
+Resistive-capacitive delay (RC delay) hinders microelectronic integrated circuit (IC) speed improvements.
+As semiconductor feature size becomes smaller and smaller to increase the clock rate, the RC delay plays an increasingly important role.
+This delay can be reduced by replacing the aluminum conducting wire by copper to reduce resistance or by changing the interlayer dielectric (typically silicon dioxide) to low-dielectric-constant materials to reduce capacitance.

 The typical digital propagation delay of a resistive wire is about half of R times C; since both R and C are proportional to wire length, the delay scales as the square of wire length.
-Charge spreads by diffusion in such a wire, as explained by Lord Kelvin in the mid nineteenth century.
+Charge spreads by diffusion in such a wire, as explained by Lord Kelvin in the mid-nineteenth century.
 Until Heaviside discovered that Maxwell's equations imply wave propagation when sufficient inductance is in the circuit, this square diffusion relationship was thought to provide a fundamental limit to the improvement of long-distance telegraph cables.
 That old analysis was superseded in the telegraph domain, but remains relevant for long on-chip interconnects.